Topology and purity for torsors: Purity

 \subsection{Purity for torsors}

 Let $X$ be a regular noetherian integral scheme, and let $G$ be a smooth reductive group scheme over $X$.
 In~\cite{colliot-thelene-sansuc}*{Question 6.4}, Colliot-Th\'el\`ene and Sansuc ask whether purity holds for $\Hoh^1_{\et}(X,G)$.
-As stated in the introduction, many examples are known where purity holds in the special case where $X=\Spec R$ is the spectrum of a regular local ring $R$.
-In the non-local case, the list of known results is shorter.
-As far as the authors are aware, prior to the present paper, it contained only the negative result of~\cite{aw4} for $G=\PGL_2$, the case of groups for which $\Hoh^1(\Spec K, G)$ is trivial, and the following two theorems:
+As stated in the introduction, many examples are known where purity holds in the special case where $X=\Spec R$ is the spectrum of a regular noetherian local ring $R$.
+But, as far as the authors are aware, except for our negative results~\cite{aw4} for $G=\PGL_2$, no results are known in the non-local case, either for or against purity, except in some trivial cases such as for special groups like $\SL_n$ and in the following two theorems.

 \begin{theorem}[\cite{colliot-thelene-sansuc}*{Corollaire 6.9}] Purity holds for $\Hoh^1_{\et}(X,G)$ for all regular noetherian integral schemes $X$ and all finite type $X$-group schemes of multiplicative type $G$. \end{theorem}